✨ From tangled emotions to tender breakthroughs—this is your creative path to emotional balance.

 Here’s what Emma created and a breakdown of meanings:

 Colours: She began with heavy, dark strokes of red and black colours that reflected her anger, shame, and heaviness.
-She noticed her grip on the crayon was tight, her strokes chaotic, also tapping into her expressions of anger.
+She noticed her grip on the crayon was tight, her strokes chaotic, and also tapping into her expressions of anger.

 Placement: The dark colours dominated the centre of the page, representing how overwhelming these emotions felt, like they were the core of her being.